GSI Pinnacle Camper Cookset Review

 Is it worth it?

-At $129.95, this will put you back a few bucks.
+The price will put you back a few bucks.
 However, if you plan on camping regularly and prefer to have an all-inclusive set, the GSI Pinnacle Camper is a solid purchase.
 It is a quality product that is easy to use and clean.
 Also, the compact nested design is great for storage and transportation.
 If you cannot bring yourself to spending over $100 on a campset, GSI has many other variations of the same products to suit your needs.
+For more info on the Pinnacle Camper visit www.rei.com or www.amazon.com/gsi.